2025 Los Angeles Rams season: Week 11: vs. Seattle Seahawks

 Safety Kamren Kinchens had two of his team's four interceptions as the Rams held on to victory against visiting Seattle in a battle for the NFC West Division lead.
-After being thwarted on in game-opening drive on a fourth-and-inches play at the Seahawks 8, L.A. came back as Kinchens intercepted Seattle quarterback Sam Darnold, returning the ball 31 yards to the Seahawks 3-yard line.
+After being thwarted on a fourth and inches play at the Seahawks 8 at the end of its game-opening drive, Los Angeles came back as Kinchens intercepted Seattle quarterback Sam Darnold and returned the ball 31 yards to the Seahawks 3-yard line.
 Four plays later, Rams running back Kyren Williams scored on a 1-yard run.
-Following a Seahawks field goal, the Rams drove down the field again with Williams' 34-yard run setting up a 1-yard touchdown pass from quarterback Matthew Stafford to wide receiver Davante Adams for the 1,000th reception of Adams' NFL career for a 14-3 first quarter lead.
+Following a Seahawks field goal, the Rams drove down the field again with Williams' 34-yard run setting up a 1-yard touchdown pass from quarterback Matthew Stafford to wide receiver Davante Adams for the 1,000th reception of Adams' NFL career and a 14–3 first quarter lead.
 However, Adams failed to catch another pass in the game as the Seattle defense limited Stafford to a season-low 130 yards passing.
-But the Seahawks were kept out of the end zone until late in the game as Kinchens picked off Darnold for the second time late in the third quarter, which led to Stafford's 6-yard touchdown pass to tight end Colby Parkinson and a 21-12 Rams lead.
+But the Seahawks were kept out of the end zone until late in the game as Kinchens picked off Darnold for the second time late in the third quarter, which led to Stafford's 6-yard touchdown pass to tight end Colby Parkinson and a 21–12 Rams lead.
 Offensively, Williams had 91 yards on 12 carries, while wide receiver Puka Nacua led Los Angeles with seven receptions for 75 yards but in the third quarter lost a fumble for the first time in his NFL career, which led to a Seattle field goal.
-Former Ram Cooper Kupp, now starting at wide receiver for the Seahawks, was held without a catch until late in the fourth quarter when he caught three passes for 23 yards which set up a Seattle touchdown that closed the lead to 21-19.
-After the Rams offense failed to run out the clock on its last possession, the Seahawks drove 52 yards to the L.A.
-47 with one second remaining.
+Former Ram Cooper Kupp, now starting at wide receiver for the Seahawks, was held without a catch until late in the fourth quarter when he caught three passes for 23 yards which set up a Seattle touchdown that closed the lead to 21–19.
+After the Rams offense failed to run out the clock on its last possession, the Seahawks drove 52 yards to the Los Angeles 47 with one second remaining.
 From there, kicker Jason Myers, who had converted four field goals, missed a 61-yard attempt that went wide right as time expired.
 Cornerbacks Cobie Durant and Darious Williams also collected interceptions to stop Seattle drives, while safety Kamren Curl led the Rams with 11 tackles.
-Punter Ethan Evans delivered six punts for 253 yards (42.2 avg), including a 50-yarder that bounced out of bounds at the 1-yard line to pin Seattle on its final drive, and was named NFC Special Teams Player of the Week.
-The Rams’ victory ended the Seahawks’ 10-game road winning streak.
+Punter Ethan Evans delivered six punts for 253 yards (42.2 average), including a 50-yarder that bounced out of bounds at the 1-yard line to pin Seattle on its final drive, and was named NFC Special Teams Player of the Week.
+The Rams' victory ended the Seahawks' 10-game road winning streak.